Skip to content

 • [google_bigquery] - BigQuery dataset inspection and SQL queries.

-• [google_drive] - Google Drive file listing, metadata search, and file reading through the per-service Google Drive OAuth provider.
+• [google_drive] - Google Drive file listing, metadata search, file reading, workspace downloads, uploads, folder creation, moves, renames, and trashing through the per-service Google Drive OAuth provider.

-• [google_sheets] - Google Sheets access through the per-service Google Sheets OAuth provider, with read support verified by default and create/update support when enabled.
+• [google_sheets] - Google Sheets read, create, and update access through the per-service Google Sheets OAuth provider.

 • [openbb] - Stock prices, company search, news, profiles, and price targets through OpenBB.